pic

 Introduction

-The previous section explained the basics of multithreading.
-In particular, we've shown that operations can be computed either sequentially (Julia's default) or concurrently.
-The latter approach enables multiple operations to be processed simultaneously, with operations running as soon as a thread becomes available.
-When Julia's session is initialized with more than one thread, this implies that computations can be executed in parallel.
+The previous section introduced the basics of multithreading, highlighting that operations can be computed either sequentially (Julia's default) or concurrently.
+The latter enables the processing of multiple operations simultaneously, with each of them running as soon as a thread becomes available.
+This implies that, when Julia's session is initialized with more than one thread, computations can be executed on different CPU cores in parallel.

 Enabling Multithreading